beeware/toga/docs/tutorial/tutorial-0.rst

       (venv) C:\...>pip install --pre toga

+.. note:: Python 3.8 Limitations on Windows

+    You can use any stable version of Python 3.5, 3.6, 3.7.
+We would advice against using Python 3.8 as some dependecies aren't avaliable for Python 3.8 yet.

 If you get other errors, please check that you followed `the prerequisite <https://github.com/beeware/toga#prerequisites>`_ instructions.

 After a successful installation of Toga you are ready to get coding.